 3. Offer Internship Opportunities to Find the Perfect Fit

-It’s amazing how many companies invest in hiring new graduates, yet overlook internships for students who aren’t graduating.
+It’s amazing how many companies invest in hiring college graduates, yet overlook internships for students who aren’t graduating.
 Many of the best candidates won’t even be looking for jobs come graduation because they’ve already secured a role through a previous internship.

 Students are eager to get experience as they are to get a full-time job.
 Leverage that and build an internship program that exposes your brand to students.
 This will give them a taste of your company and industry and lets you assess their skills over a designated time period.
 That way, you can find and nurture the perfect candidate.